demosjarco/d1-event-scheduler/README.md

 MySQL like Event Scheduler, but for Cloudflare D1

+For status on the project see [Projects](/projects) tab at the top of the repo.

 ## Features

 -   Every scheduled event is stored as a DO object and is triggered using DO's [Alarms API](https://developers.cloudflare.com/durable-objects/api/alarms/)